Local non-Bayesian social learning with stubborn agents: Introduction

 This effect of the learning horizon has often been ignored in works with models similar to ours.
-For example, our model is nearly identical to that in the empirical work \cite{azzimonti2018social}, in which the authors show that polarized beliefs can arise when there are two types of bots with diametrically opposed viewpoints.
+For example, our model is nearly identical to that in the empirical work \cite{azzimonti2018social}, in which the authors show that polarized opinions can arise when there are two types of bots with diametrically opposed viewpoints.
 However, the experiments in \cite{azzimonti2018social} simply fix a large learning horizon and do not consider the effect of varying it.
-Models similar to ours have also been treated analytically, e.g.\ \cite{jadbabaie2012non,golub2010naive,acemoglu2010spread}.
-However, these works consider an infinite learning horizon and thus also ignore timescale effects.
+Models similar to ours have also been treated analytically in e.g.\ \cite{jadbabaie2012non,golub2010naive,acemoglu2010spread,lalitha2014social}, but these works consider infinite horizons and/or cooperative settings (i.e.\ no stubborn agents).
+See Section \ref{secRelated} for details on these (and other) works.

-In the first part of the paper (see Section \ref{secResults}), we argue that \textit{the learning horizon plays a prominent role in the learning outcome and therefore should not be ignored}.
+In the first part of the paper (see Section \ref{secResults}), we argue that \textit{the learning horizon plays a prominent role when stubborn agents are present and should not be ignored}.
 In particular, we show that the learning outcome depends on the relationship between the horizon $T_n$ and a quantity $p_n$ that describes the ``density'' of bots in the system, where both quantities may vary with the number of agents $n$.
-Mathematically, letting $\theta \in (0,1)$ denote the true state and $\theta_{T_n}(i^*)$ denote the belief about the true state for a uniformly random agent $i^*$ at the horizon $T_n$, we show (see Theorem \ref{thmMain})\footnote{The theorem also addresses the case $\lim_{n \rightarrow \infty} T_n(1-p_n) \in (0,\infty)$.}
+Mathematically, letting $\theta \in (0,1)$ denote the true state and $\theta_{T_n}(i^*)$ the mean of the belief (hereafter, the \textit{estimate}) for a uniformly random agent $i^*$ at the horizon $T_n$, we show (see Theorem \ref{thmMain})\footnote{The theorem also addresses the case $\lim_{n \rightarrow \infty} T_n(1-p_n) \in (0,\infty)$.}

 Here $p_n$ is smaller when more bots are present and 0 is the erroneous true state promoted by the bots.
-Hence, in words, \eqref{eqResultPreview} says the following: if there are sufficiently few bots, in the sense that $T_n(1-p_n) \rightarrow 0$, $i^*$ learns the true state; if there are sufficiently many bots, in the sense that $T_n(1-p_n) \rightarrow \infty$, $i^*$ adopts the extreme belief 0 promoted by the bots.
+Hence, in words, \eqref{eqResultPreview} says the following: if there are sufficiently few bots, in the sense that $T_n(1-p_n) \rightarrow 0$, $i^*$ learns the true state; if there are sufficiently many bots, in the sense that $T_n(1-p_n) \rightarrow \infty$, $i^*$ adopts the extreme estimate 0 promoted by the bots.
+Additionally, we show the belief of $i^*$ converges to a Dirac measure in a certain sense (see Corollary \ref{corBeliefs}).